boarpig/issue/README.md

 don't want to depend on something like github to track your issues but want to keep issue tracking in your repository.

+Issue.py requires python3 but doesn't depend on any external libraries.

 ## Command-line

 ### Getting started